Dodgers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Los Angeles Dodgers and Freddie Freeman will take the field against the Seattle Mariners and J.P.
-Crawford on Saturday at 9:40 PM ET, in the second of a three-game series at T-Mobile Park.
+The Los Angeles Dodgers and Freddie Freeman will hit the field against the Seattle Mariners and J.P.
+Crawford on Sunday at 4:10 PM ET, in the final of a three-game series at T-Mobile Park.

-The favored Dodgers have -150 moneyline odds against the underdog Mariners, who are listed at +125.
-A 7.5-run over/under has been set in the matchup.
+The favored Dodgers have -145 moneyline odds to win against the underdog Mariners, who are listed at +120.
+The total for the contest is set at 8 runs.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.